AirHelp Launches First Unlimited, Free Flight-Tracking App for Passengers

 Unlimited Flight Tracking & Real-Time Compensation Alerts

-Flight disruptions are on the rise, with over 287 million passengers across Europe affected by delays and cancellations in 2024.
+Flight disruptions are on the rise, as more than 236 million passengers across the U.S. were affected by delays and cancelations in 2024.
 AirHelp's new app is designed to put passengers back in control, transforming their travel experience from one of uncertainty to confidence.
 With unlimited real-time flight tracking, instant compensation alerts, and built-in options for extra protection and insurance, the app keeps passengers informed, protected, and a step ahead of disruptions.

 Navigating air passenger rights can be overwhelming, and most passengers are unaware of when they are eligible for compensation or how to claim it.
 AirHelp's app changes that, turning any smartphone into a personal passenger rights assistant.
 It alerts users the moment they qualify for compensation and guides them through the process.
 With a free eligibility check for flights from the past three years, the app ensures passengers can easily claim what they are rightfully owed.